PirateforFreedom/TypeAgent/README.md

-## If you are interested in this project or any questions about that, please make a issues
+## We are still optimizing the code of the default agent type memgpt。。。。。。。，
-## Current progress：TypeAgent V1.0  75%，TypeAgent V1.0 docs 65%
+## Current progress：TypeAgent V1.0  80%，TypeAgent V1.0 docs 65%

 <p align="center">